Top 9 AutoCAD Alternatives for AV CAD Design

 It should not be challenging to design AV systems.
 It also does not mean using a tool unfit for the job.
 Currently, AV technology and audiovisual systems are rapidly evolving.
 Hence, it is necessary to design AV systems with precision, speed, and real-time collaboration.

 These aspects come together and simplify the creation of CAD schematics, rack elevations, and AV layouts.
+Over 20,000 AV integrators, including teams at Apple, Capgemini, WeWork, Samsung, and Harvard University, use X-Draw.

-It supports all major file formats like DWG for seamless product design.
+X-Draw seamlessly integrates with popular platforms like AutoCAD and D-Tools.
+It supports all major file formats, like DWG, for seamless product design.
 It also has a cloud-based interface, which ensures real-time team collaboration.
-X-Draw also comprises automated cable labeling, built-in error detection, and effortless file sharing.

-X-Draw stands out as a superior CAD solution for AV design.
-It allows AV firms to move quickly, maintain precision, and have cost-effective projects.
-It also streamlines the workflow in a way that puts traditional options like AutoCAD in the rearview mirror.
+Moreover, X-Draw has features like automated cable labeling, built-in error detection, and effortless file sharing.
+It stands out as a superior CAD solution for AV design.
+And it allows AV firms to move quickly, maintain precision, and deliver cost-effective and successful projects.

+AV-specific symbol libraries, automated cable labeling, location-based templates, and tight integration with XTEN-AV’s AI CAD design tool.
 Thus, X-Draw is a logical choice for AV companies focused on productivity and profits.

 Features